DataDog/integrations-core/ecs_fargate/README.md

 Get metrics from all your containers running in ECS Fargate:

 * CPU/Memory usage & limit metrics
-* I/O metrics
+* Monitor your applications running on Fargate via Datadog integrations or custom metrics.

 ## Setup
 The following steps cover setup of the Datadog Container Agent within AWS ECS Fargate. **Note**: Datadog Agent version 6.1.1 or higher is needed to take full advantage of the Fargate integration.

 ### Installation
-To monitor your ECS Fargate containers with Datadog, run the Agent as a container in same task definition as your application.
-To collect metrics with Datadog, each task definition requires a Datadog Agent container.
+To monitor your ECS Fargate tasks with Datadog, run the Agent as a container in same task definition as your application.
+To collect metrics with Datadog, each task definition should include a sidecar Datadog Agent container.
 Follow these setup steps:

 1. **Add an ECS Fargate Task**
 2. **Create or Modify your IAM Policy**
-3. **Run the Datadog Agent as a Replica Service**
+3. **Run the Task as a Replica Service**

 #### Create an ECS Fargate Task
 This task launches the Datadog Agent container.
-Configure the task using the [AWS CLI tools][11] or the [Amazon Web Console][12].
+Configure the task using the [AWS CLI tools][11] or the [Amazon Web Console][12]. **Note**: To monitor your application or integrations, add them to this task.

 ##### AWS CLI

 1. Download [datadog-agent-ecs-fargate.json][18].
 2. Update the json with a **TASK_NAME** and your [Datadog API Key][13].
+3. Add your other containers such as your app.
+For details on collecting integration metrics, see [Integration Setup for ECS Fargate][19].
 3. Execute the following command to register the ECS task definition:
 ```
 aws ecs register-task-definition --cli-input-json file://<PATH_TO_FILE>/datadog-agent-ecs-fargate.json